colouring-cities/colouring-core/docs/setup-dev-environment.md

 </details><p></p>

 The site can then be viewed on http://localhost:8080.
-The `app_dev` mapping is used in development by Razzle which rebuilds and serves client side assets on the fly.

 Finally to quit the application type `Ctrl-C`.